EndPointCorp/end-point-blog/2023/10/building-ecommerce-search-using-algolia.md

 These represent the three level of categories in our data (zero-based), and are used to build the hierarchical menu.

-Finally, the `sort-by` attribute points to a simple function that uses the Javascript `toLocalCompare` method to provide alphanumeric sorting:
+Finally, the `sort-by` attribute points to a simple function that uses the Javascript `localeCompare` method to provide alphanumeric sorting:

 ```javascript
 hierarchicalMenuSort(a, b) {